mststats/MOSAIC/README.txt

 	1. PI (prob. of switching between latent ancestries, including switch to same anc; AxA)
 	2. rho (prob. of switching haps within each ancestry)
 	3. Mu (copying matrix; Mu[i,j] is  prob. of donor from group i given ancestry j; KxA where K is #donorpops)
-	4. theta (error / mutation; vector length A; prob. of a difference b/w copied and copying haps at a locus)
+	4. theta (error / mutation; vector length a; prob. of a difference b/w copied and copying haps at a locus)

 Note that PI and rho will depend on grid granularity (GpcM); finer grid => lower prob. of switching between gridpoints.
 ##################################################################################################################